attilammagyar/js80p/README.md

     * stereo echo (with distortion, side-chaining, and reversible delay lines),
     * stereo reverb (with distortion and side-chaining),
     * volume controls at various points of the signal chain.
- * 12 envelopes with customizable shapes.
+ * 12 DAHDSR envelopes with customizable shapes, freely assignable to most of the oscillator parameters.
- * 8 low-frequency oscillators (LFO) with optional amount envelope and polyphony.
+ * 8 low-frequency oscillators (LFO) with optional amplitude envelope and polyphony.
  * Filter and envelope imperfection settings for analog-like feel.
- * MIDI controllers and macros.
+ * Freely assignable MIDI controllers and powerful macros.
+    * Ability to override the primary function of the sustain pedal, and use it as a toggle switch for various parameters and macros.
  * Channel pressure (aftertouch).
     * Optionally with semi-polyphonic aftertouch emulation (even with MIDI keyboards that don't have polyphonic aftertouch):